avaughn271/CLUES2/README.md

 # CLUES

 ## Purpose
-CLUES is a program to infer selection coefficients, evaluate the statistical evidence for selection, and reconstruct historic allele frequencies.
-CLUES was originally developed by Aaron Stern (see the original paper [here](https://doi.org/10.1371/journal.pgen.1008384)) and is currently maintained by [Andrew Vaughn](https://nielsen-lab.github.io/team/andrew-vaughn) as CLUES2.0.
+CLUES2 is a program to infer selection coefficients, evaluate the statistical evidence for selection, and reconstruct historic allele frequencies.
+The original CLUES was originally developed by Aaron Stern (see the original paper [here](https://doi.org/10.1371/journal.pgen.1008384)) and is currently maintained by [Andrew Vaughn](https://nielsen-lab.github.io/team/andrew-vaughn) as CLUES2.
 Please report any strange results, errors, or code suggestions to him at [ahv36@berkeley.edu](mailto:ahv36@berkeley.edu).
 If you use this program, please cite: [Stern, *et al.* Plos Gen. (2019)](https://doi.org/10.1371/journal.pgen.1008384).

 WORK TO DO:
 The basic forward backward algorith has been verified.
 Works well for frequencies, but we now changed the start and end state transitions.